Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While NetApp's payout ratio might seem fairly standard, it's worth remembering that NetApp may be investing much of the rest of its net profits in future growth.

-NetApp's most recent dividend payout was on 27 October 2021.
-The latest dividend was paid out to all shareholders who bought their stocks by 7 October 2021 (the "ex-dividend date").
+NetApp's most recent dividend payout was on 26 October 2022.
+The latest dividend was paid out to all shareholders who bought their shares by 6 October 2022 (the "ex-dividend date").

-NetApp stocks were split on a 2:1 basis on 23 March 2000.
+NetApp's shares were split on a 2:1 basis on 23 March 2000.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
-This wouldn't directly have changed the overall worth of your NetApp stocks – just the quantity.
-However, indirectly, the new 50% lower stock price could have impacted the market appetite for NetApp stocks which in turn could have impacted NetApp's stock price.
+This wouldn't directly have changed the overall worth of your NetApp shares – just the quantity.
+However, indirectly, the new 50% lower share price could have impacted the market appetite for NetApp shares which in turn could have impacted NetApp's share price.

-Beta is a measure of a stocks volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while NetApp's is 1.3029.
-This would suggest that NetApp's stocks are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta is a measure of a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while NetApp's is 1.179.
+This would suggest that NetApp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Stocks similar to NetApp